keyboard_arrow_up

 Glass to Resin Ratio

-The amount of glass compared to the amount of resin in a fiberglass product.
-Generally, the higher the concentration of glass, the greater the strength and durability.
+The proportion of glass reinforcement to resin in a fiberglass product.
+In many designs, more glass content supports greater strength and durability.

 Laminate